gdesrosiers/TEST-mass.gov-KB/content-types/information-details.md

 ![](https://cdn-images-1.medium.com/max/800/1*CsAaDpfp04MC4ZqYaPgCWQ.png)

-#### **Adding images**
+### **Adding images**

 If you choose an image for your **Header media** option, it will display at 1600 pixels wide.
 This is the same width as the Organization Page’s banner.
 Please note that the display will adapt to the height of your image — there’s currently no limit.
 A good place to begin might be 1600 x 400 pixels.

-#### **Adding iFrames**
+### **Adding iFrames**

 An iFrame is a page-inside-a-page.
 You can think of it like the picture-in-picture option on your television: One source is “piped in” to another source.

 On an Information Detail, iFrames will display at full-width.
 By contrast, iFrames on a Service Detail stop short of the right side of the page to make room for Contact Information and related links.
-If you need to iFrame in a large data visualization or map for your content, the Information Detail might be a good choice.
+If you need to use an iFrame to add a large data visualization or map to your content, the Information Detail might be a good choice.
 Here’s what an iFrame looks like on an Information Detail:

 ![](https://cdn-images-1.medium.com/max/800/0*zk9obe1cX-usWiLD.)